 - Free credit scores don’t count as a “hard” credit inquiry

-What Is a Free Credit Score?
+What Is A Free Credit Score?

 There has to be a catch if your credit score is free, right?

 Besides getting a free credit score, most of the sites let you take a peek at your credit report for free once a year.
 They will also tell you the top reasons why your score is good and what you can do to improve it.
 In most cases, the free credit score websites also come with a calculator.
-You can predict how credit events like making an on-time payment for six straight months or how applying for a new credit account will impact your score.
+You can predict how credit events like making a one-time payment for six straight months or how applying for a new credit account will impact your score.

 FICO Score vs. VantageScore

-While some places provide you with FICO score from one of the three credit bureaus–Experian, Equifax, TransUnion–most of the free credit scores are going to be a VantageScore.
+While some places provide you with FICO scores from one of the three credit bureaus—Experian, Equifax, TransUnion—most of the free credit scores are going to be a VantageScore.
 The VantageScore is a good indicator of your current credit score, although it might be a few points higher or lower because your credit history is weighted differently.

 Even if you can get your FICO score for free, there are 16 different versions of your FICO score.
 For example, your free FICO score might be the FICO 9.
 An auto loan lender is going to use the FICO AutoScore 8.
 The credit card company will use the FICO Bankcard Score 8.